Search This Blog

 Sam is Sam, he's both that kind shy threatened guy and that evil egocentrical bitch.

-He keeps me alive, I'm not sure why but he does.
+He keeps me alive.
 He makes me happy.
 He gave me a reason to live and fight, to stay here and to smile.
 Unconsciously, Sam became the symbol of my healing process.
-So does "why" really matter ?
+So does "why" really matter?
+All that matter is that I'm here and I'm able to enjoy something.

 And I hope that all of you are able to find your Sam and to express it the way I do.
 That's how I wanna conclude this post.